 ;

-This could mean that bar is a pointer to a function that returns foo, or it could mean that foo is a function that takes in bar and returns a function pointer.
-A more complicated example would be `foo(*bar(baz))[5]
+This could mean that bar is a pointer to a function returning foo, or it could mean that foo is a function taking bar as a parameter and returning a function pointer.
+A trickier case is foo(*bar(baz))[5]

 3. Anonymous argument declarations are ambiguous